suurjaak/Deckathlon/README.md

 Deckathlon
 ==========

 A card game website.
-Users can register, create a game table or join an existing one.
+Users can register an account, create their own game table, or join an existing one as player or spectator.

 Comes installed with two game templates.